th1j5/typst-neat-cv/README.md

 #### Text Fonts

 By default, this template uses the Fira Sans and Noto Sans fonts.
+Roboto is used as a fallback font if Noto Sans is not available.

 If you use the template through the webapp (https://typst.app), you don't need to do anything.